Fujifilm X100S vs Nikon D3

 Studio photographers will appreciate that the Nikon D3 (unlike the X100S) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X100S and the D3 have been discontinued, but can regularly be found used on eBay.
+Both the X100S and the D3 have been discontinued, but can regularly be found used on ebay.
 The D3 was replaced by the Nikon D4, while the X100S was followed by the Fujifilm X100T.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.
+Further information on the features and operation of the X100S and D3 can be found, respectively, in the Fujifilm X100S Manual (free pdf) or the online Nikon D3 Manual.

 So how do things add up?
 Is the Fujifilm X100S better than the Nikon D3 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.